koubadomik/masterthesis/README.md

   - Signatures - hidden states
   - Features  desription
   - Maybe try to extract more candidates (But I would have to perform several more experiments, but data pruning should not be problem)
+    - I tried to choose enhanced and summary part but it was too much and enhanced part contains bias like timestamp and so on, so I decided to choose only summary part and later only segments from it
 - (I would like to draw the theory at the beginning of each part and then say what practically was done)
 - Modelling
-  - Used technologies, several experiments, pseudocode, hyper parameters, report evaluation metrics,types of classifiers used (motivation for that) COMPARISON WITH PRIOR ALTERNATIVES?
+  - Used technologies, several experiments, pseudocode, hyper parameters, report evaluation metrics,types of classifiers used (motivation for that) COMPARISON WITH PRIOR ALTERNATIVES (I think it is not so necessary our goal is more explaining of the model?, MEntion metacenter (even in thanks part)
   - Modelling - single label classifier
     - GOAL: Using HMill, create models.
 Report results.
   - Modelling - multi label classifier
     - GOAL: Using HMill, create models.
 Report results.
   - Performance, early stopping, hyper parameters...
+  - Detectection of some signatures, some not, why - no data; why...
+    - technically signatures are deterministic (heuristic) view on the same thing, but in case of machine learning we are traing to target the result statistically
+  - (Technical background, used metascenter archicture...)
 - Explaining
   - Goal
     - identify the artifacts corresponding to different malware behavior.
 Report results.
     - Investigate which parts of the CapeV2 log are important to different malware behavior.
+    - Why - if I compare it to the information used in signature implementation, I can see if it is using something else or not
-  - theory to model explaining and feature extraction
+  - theory to model explaining and feature extraction - Big source is document sent by Mr. Pevny from Avast(can I cite it?)
   - Approaches:
     - Existing solutions - avast explainer, other?
     - Signatures and their implementation (python), what they identify (Yara and others, used by sandbox...)